Ophelia113/Convolve-3.0/README.md

 Problem Statement:
 Given various input features related to orders, customers, and logistics, predict the most probable time slot for mail delivery.
-The goal is to rank the top predicted slots based on probability scores to optimize last-mile delivery efficiency.
+The goal is to rank the all the 28 slots in decreasing order of likelihood of a customer opening the mail.

 Data Loading and Initial Inspection: